Support Us Button Widget

 Tennessee Centennial

 Picture this: It’s May 1, 1897 in Nashville.
-You look around and see gondolas on Lake Watauga, a 208 ft. tall seesaw + a full-scale replica of the Parthenon.
+You look around and see gondolas on Lake Watauga, a giant seesaw, and a full-scale replica of the Parthenon.

 Over 700 miles away at the White House, President William McKinley presses a button that, via telegraph wire, fires a cannon and opens the gates to the Tennessee Centennial Exposition.
 Then, exposition president J.W.
 Thomas utters the words, “I now proclaim the Tennessee Centennial Exposition open to the world.”

-For the next 6 months, nearly 2 million people would come together at what is now Centennial Park to celebrate 100 years of statehood.
-The celebration featured themed days, parades, and exhibits recognizing the state’s leading industries of agriculture, commerce, machinery + transportation.
+For the next six months, nearly two million people would visit what is now Centennial Park to celebrate 100 years of statehood.
+The event featured theme days, parades, and exhibits recognizing the state’s leading industries of agriculture, commerce, machinery, and transportation.

 Inspired by the success of the 1893 Chicago World’s Columbian Exposition, Tennessee set out to establish nearly 100 structures on the grounds, including replicas of the Great Pyramid of Cheops and the Parthenon.
 There was also a midway area with games and rides known as Vanity Fair.